sourcegraph/scip/docs/scip.md

 ### SymbolRole

 SymbolRole declares what "role" a symbol has in an occurrence.
-A role is encoded as a bitmask where each bit represents a different role.
-For example, to determine if the `Import` role is set test whether the second bit of the enum value is defined.
-In psuedo-code, this can be implemented with the
+A role is encoded as a bitset where each bit represents a different role.
+For example, to determine if the `Import` role is set, test whether the second bit of the enum value is defined.
+In pseudocode, this can be implemented with the
 logic: `const isImportRole = (role.value & SymbolRole.Import.value) > 0`.

 | Number | Name                  | Description                                                          |